-After graduating from Sydney University with First Class Honours, Chris took up an offer to work in a clinic on Sydney’s north shore.
+After graduating from Sydney University with First Class Honours, Dr Chris Brown took up an offer to work in a clinic on Sydney’s North Shore.
 Yet, despite a busy schedule, he still managed to find time to travel to remote Aboriginal communities in the deserts and islands of the Northern Territory and Queensland to improve the health of animals that had never seen, let alone been treated by a vet.
-Despite the extreme temperatures and basic conditions, Chris still regularly visits and conducts research in these areas, drastically improving the health of the animals as well as the local Aboriginal people that can contract diseases from the dogs.

-Despite all these commitments however, he remains true to his love of veterinary science, still practicing as a vet in that beachside suburb of Bondi.
+Despite all these commitments however, he remains true to his love of veterinary science, still practicing as a vet in the beachside suburb of Bondi.

 Adding to Dr Chris’ success, it’s no surprise he has earned respect with fellow Australians; recently coming in towards the top of the Reader’s Digest’s Top 100 ‘Australia’s Most Trusted List’.

 Chris is an ambassador for Optimum Pet Foods and Canon Australia.

 Outside of work Chris is kept in line by ‘Reg’ the failed farm dog and ‘Cricket’ the rescue cat.